 If you aren’t using HARO link building as part of a wider link building strategy to grow your business, you should be, and this article will tell you how.

 What is HARO Link Building?

 HARO stands for Help a Reporter Out.
 It is a tool that connects journalists with people like you who want to be featured on high-authority sites.
 HARO negates the need for cold pitching, helping you connect with the people you want to more easily than ever before.

-If you want to increase your brand visibility by gaining high-quality links to your website, writing for journalists on HARO could be one of the best solutions.
-To take your link building strategy to the next level all you need to do is create an account.
-Honestly, it’s that easy.
+If you want to increase your brand visibility by gaining high quality links to your website, writing for journalists on HARO could be one of the best solutions.
+To take your link building strategy to the next level all you need to do is create an account to start reviewing the opportunities.

 How Does HARO Work?

 HARO link building works by connecting journalists to sources, like you, who can provide the content they need for a story.
 Topic requests vary widely from day to day, covering everything from the best makeup brands to the worst dad jokes.

 What’s more, HARO is incredibly easy to use – simply create an account as a source and browse through the journalists’ requests to find the ones that best suit your industry.